Saboteur777/craftcms-delete-entries/README.md

-# Guest Entries plugin for Craft
+# Delete Entries plugin for Craft

 This plugin is a fork of the [Guest Entries](https://github.com/craftcms/guest-entries) plugin by Pixel & Tonic.
 It allows you to delete entries from the front-end of your website.
 Any PR is welcome, as this is my first venture to the land of Craft plugins.